anza-xyz/agave/shred/README.md

 | **Num Data Shreds**   | 2    | `uint16` | Data shreds in this FEC set; always 32    |
 | **Num Coding Shreds** | 2    | `uint16` | Coding shreds in this FEC set; always 32  |
 | **Position**          | 2    | `uint16` | This shred's position among them, 0 to 31 |

+`Position` places the shred's leaf in its FEC set's Merkle tree, at `Num Data Shreds + Position`, so a value that does not agree with the shred's own index would prove a leaf of a batch the shred does not belong to.
+Under the fixed configuration both index counters advance by 32 per batch from equal starting points, so admission requires `Position < 32` and `Index - FEC Set Index == Position`.

 ---
 ## **5. Body & Trailer Data**